 Footpath lighting upgrades in the central business district are on track to improve safety for pedestrians and save Orange City Council thousands of dollars in running costs.

-The Whiteway project involves replacing the aged fluorescent awning lights in Summer Street with energy-efficient pole-mounted LED lights.
+Part of the Future City strategy, the Whiteway project involves replacing the aged fluorescent awning lights in Summer Street with energy-efficient pole-mounted LED lights.

 In the $1.7 million first stage of the project, 3.5-metre-high poles are being installed every 15 metres along both sides of Summer Street, from Sale Street to McNamara Street, while six-metre-high poles have been installed in Anson Street.